YouTube video

 • Túró Rudi (a chocolate confection made with a surprising ingredient)

-• Artisanal cheese tasting
+• Local farmhouse cheese

 • Shot of Unicum (a classic herbal liquor)